-Having just renewed my own Leaders Club membership with Unlimited access, I thought it was time to share the pros and cons for Leaders Club Unlimited Vs Leaders Club Standard access bearing in mind that Unlimited costs a hefty $1,200 compared to standard Leaders Club access at $150.
-I have a particular love for these luxury hotels and go out of my way to travel to them but I hope this review is a fair comparison of these two membership levels.
+Having just renewed my own Leading Hotels of the World Leaders Club membership with Unlimited access, I thought it was time to share the pros and cons of Leaders Club Unlimited vs. Leaders Club Standard access, bearing in mind that Unlimited costs a hefty $1,200 USD compared to standard Leaders Club access at $150 USD.
+I have a particular love for these luxury hotels and go out of my way to travel to them, but I hope this review is a fair comparison of these two membership levels.

 What Benefits Does Leaders Club Unlimited Have Over Leaders Club Access Membership?

-The second benefit is the standard plus membership of Priority Pass worth £159 which gives you 10 complimentary lounge accesses per anum and then a price of £15 per visit.
-You may well get a Priority Pass membership with a credit card like Amex Platinum but if you don’t this is a useful benefit.
+The second benefit is the standard plus membership of Priority Pass worth £159 GBP, which gives you 10 complimentary lounge accesses per anum and then a price of £15 GBP per visit.
+You may well get a Priority Pass membership with a credit card like Amex Platinum, but if you don’t, this is a useful benefit.

-Other benefits include complimentary continental breakfast, internet access (rarely charged for these days) and complimentary standard access for 3 family members worth $150 each.
+Other benefits include complimentary continental breakfast, internet access (rarely charged for these days), and complimentary standard access for 3 family members worth $150 USD each.

 So is it worth joining LHW Leaders Club Unlimited?

-For me yes because I love the quality and individuality of Leaders Club hotels and I travel regularly.
-If I travelled less I would join Leaders Club standard access which at $150 for breakfast, probably a room upgrade out of the high season and free night for every 5 stays remains a compelling offering.
+For me, yes, because I love the quality and individuality of Leaders Club hotels, and I travel regularly.
+If I traveled less, I would join Leaders Club standard access which at $150 USD for breakfast, probably a room upgrade out of the high season and free night for every 5 stays remains a compelling offering.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.